22 Sights in Bordeaux, France (with Map and Images)

 Show sight on map

 The former Saint-Jean de Bordeaux postal sorting centre is located on rue Charles-Domercq, in the Saint-Jean district near the Saint-Jean train station.
-In 2008, the building received the label "Heritage of the 20th century"
+In 2008, the building was awarded the "Heritage of the Twentieth Century" label

 Wikipedia: Ancien centre de tri Saint-Jean (FR)